-Antimicrobials eliminating beta-glucuronidase-producing bacteria in the intestine (e.g. amii cephalosporin, fluoroquinolone, and penicillin classes of antimicrobials) may interfere with the MPAG/MPA enterohepatic recirculation thus leading to reduced systemic MPA exposure.
-Information concerning antibiotics
+Antimicrobials eliminating beta-glucuronidase-producing bacteria in the intestine (e.g. aminoglyc cephalosporin, fluoroquinolone, and penicillin classes of antimicrobials) may interfere with the MPAG/MPA enterohepatic recirculation thus leading to reduced systemic MPA exposure.
+Information concerning antibiotics is as follows:

-Trimethoprim/Sulfamethoxazole: Following single-dose administration of MMF (1.5 g) to 12 healthy male volunteers on day 8 of a 10-day course of trimethoprim 160 mg/sulfamethoxazole 800 mg administered twice daily, no effect on the bioavailability of MPA was observed.
-The mean ( $\pm$ SD) AUC and Cmax of MPA after concomitant administration were 75.2 ( $\pm$ 19.8) mcg-h/mL and 34.0 ( $\pm$ 6.6) mcg/mL, respectively, compared to 79.2 (±27.9) mcg+h/mL and 34.2 (±10.7) mcg/mL, respectively, after administration of MMF alone.

-Norfloxacin and Metronidazole: Following single-dose administration of MMF (1 g) to 11 healthy volunteers on day 4 of a 5-day course of a combination of norfloxacin and metronidazole, the mean MPA AUC(0 to 48h) was significantly reduced by 33% compared to the administration of MMF alone (p<0.05).
+$Trimethoprim/Sulfamethoxazole: Following \ single-dose \ administration \ of \ MMF \ (1.5 \ g) \ to \ 12 \ healthy \ male$ volunteers on day 8 of a 10-day course of trimethoprim 160 mg/sulfamethoxazole 800 mg administered twice daily, no effect on the bioavailability of MPA was observed.
+The mean (±SD) AUC and Cmax of MPA after concomitant administration were 75.2 (±19.8) mcg•h/mL and 34.0 (±6.6) mcg/mL, respectively, compared to 79.2 (±27.9) mcg•h/mL and 34.2 (±10.7) mcg/mL, respectively, after administration of MMF alone.
+Norfloxacin and Metronidazole: Following single-dose administration of MMF (1 g) to 11 healthy vo on day 4 of a 5-day course of a combination of norfloxacin and metronidazole, the mean MPA AUC(0 to 48h) was significantly reduced by 33% compared to the administration of MMF alone (p-0.05).
 The mean (±SD) MPA AUC (0 to 48h) after coadministration of MMF with norfloxacin or metronidazole separately was

-48.3 (±24) mcg·h/mL and 42.7 (±23) mcg·h/mL, respectively, compared with 56.2 (±24) mcg·h/mL after inistration of MMF alone Ciprofloxacin and Amoxicillin Plus Clavulanic Acid: A total of 64 mycophenolate mofetil -treated kidne transplant recipients received either oral ciprofloxacin 500 mg twice daily or amoxicillin plus clavulanic acid 375 mg three times daily for 7 or at least 14 days, respectively.
+48.3 (±24) mcg·h/mL and 42.7 (±23) mcg·h/mL, respectively, compared with 56.2 (±24) mcg·h/mL after administration of MMF alone.
+Ciprofloxacin and Amoxicillin Plus Clavulanic Acid: A total of 64 mycophenolate mofetil -treated kidney ransplant recipients received either oral ciprofloxacin 500 mg twice daily or amoxicillin plus clavulanic acid 375 mg three times daily for 7 or at least 14 days, respectively.
 Approximately 50% reductions in median trough MPA concentrations (pre-dose) from baseline (mycophenolate mofetil alone) were observed in 3 days following commencement of oral ciprofloxacin or amoxicillin plus clavulanic acid.
-These reductions in trough MPA concentrations tended to diminish within 14 days of antimicrobial therapy and ceased within 3 and AUC (0 to 12h) by 36% and 26% respectively.

-Rifampin: In a single heart-lung transplant patient, after correction for dose, a 67% decrease in MPA exposure (AUC(0 to 12h)) has been observed with concomitant administration of MMF and rifampin
+These reductions in trough MPA concentrations tended to diminish within 14 days of antimicrobial therapy and ceased within 3 days of discontinuation of antibiotics.
+Rifampin: In a single heart-lung transplant patient, after correction for dose, a 67% decrease in MPA exposure (AUC(0 to 12h)) has been observed with concomitant administration of MMF and rifampin.